migueldeicaza/SwiftGodotKit/README.md

     var body: some View {
         VStack {
             Text("Game is below:")
-            GodotAppView(app: app)
+            GodotAppView()
                 .padding()
         }
+	.environment(\.godotApp, app)
     }
 }
 ```

+There can only be one GodotApp in your application, but you can reference different scenes from it.

 # Sausage Making Details

-If you want to compile your own version of `libgodot.framework`, follow
-these instructions

-Check out SwiftGodot and SwiftGodotKit as peers as well as a version
+Check out SwiftGodotKit and `libgodot` as peers as well as a version
 of Godot suitable to be used as a library:

 ```